1968 London local elections

 Local government elections were held in the thirty-two London boroughs on Thursday 9 May 1968.
-Polling stations were open between 8am and 9pm.
+Polling stations were open between 8 am and 9 pm.

 All seats were up for election.
 The result was a landslide for the Conservative Party, who won twenty-eight of the boroughs, while Labour lost control of seventeen of the twenty boroughs it had held going into the elections (including Bexley, where it did not win a single seat).
 Only ten Liberal councillors were elected in London.

 The result followed the Conservative gain of the Greater London Council in the elections the previous year.

+Aldermanic elections

 Until 1978, each council had aldermen, in the ratio of one aldermen to six councillors.
 Following the elections, each council elected half of its aldermen, who served until 1974.
 The remaining aldermen had been elected in 1964 and would serve until 1971.
 This only affected political control in Newham, which remained Labour-held after the election of aldermen.